MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure.md

 ms.custom: ""
 ---

-# Configure and Administer DeployR
+# Configure and Administer

-Once R Server has been installed, you can configure DeployR.
+Once R Server has been installed, you can configure the operationalization feature.

-#### Configuring DeployR
+#### Configuration

 There are two ways to configure DeployR:
 + [One-box configuration](configuration-initial.md#onebox)